mappum/watt/README.md

 }

 var bar = async(function * (next) {
-  return yield a() // 'next' not necessary
+  return yield foo() // 'next' not necessary
 })

 // callers can use the Promise API instead of a callback if they want